The cosmological constant as an eigenvalue of the Hamiltonian constraint in Horava-Lifshits theory: Abstract

 \section{Abstract}

-In the framework of Hor\v{a}va-Lifshits theory, we study the eigenvalues associated to the Wheeler-DeWitt equation with the meaning of vacuum states, i.e. cosmological constants.
+In the framework of Hor\v{a}va-Lifshits theory, we study the eigenvalues associated to the Wheeler-DeWitt equation representing the vacuum expectation values associated to the cosmological constant.
 The explicit calculation is performed with the help of a variational procedure with trial wave functionals of the Gaussian type.
 We analyze both the case of the detailed balanced condition and the case without it.
-We find the existence of an eigenvalue depending on the coupling constant and on the physical scale
+In the case without detailed balance, we find the existence of an eigenvalue depending on the coupling constants $g_{2}$ and $g_{3}$ respectively and on the physical scale.